FarronF/limerick-council-meetings/meetings/2020/10/19-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 21st September 2020.md

 details in relation to the extension to ENGINE, Cecil Street, Limerick.
 The report had been prepared

-in accordance with Section 179 3(a) of the Planning and Development Act 2000 (as amended) and--- 4
+in accordance with Section 179 3(a) of the Planning and Development Act 2000 (as amended) and
+---
+4

 Part 8 of the Planning and Development Regulations, 2001 (as amended) and noted that it was